-- maximization of network performance or throughput and minimization of the cost of the network - optimization criteria may be amount of carried traffic (blocking probability), bandwidth, delay, jitter, reliability (loss), hop count, price. - administrative or policy constraints limit the selection.
+- maximization of network performance or throughput and minimization of the cost of the network - optimization criteria may be amount of carried traffic (blocking probability), bandwidth, delay, jitter, reliability (loss), hop count, price. - administrative or policy constraints and technical reasons may limit the selection.